Home | Mexico | mexico-places | 7 Best Aztec Ruins in Mexico (Photos, Opening Hours, and More)

 4. Tepozteco

-Not only is Tepozteco one of the most interesting Aztec ruins in Mexico, it also completely makes up for a gym.
+Not only is Tepozteco one of the most interesting Aztec ruins in Mexico, but it also completely makes up for missing gym day!
 The temple overlooks the town of Tepoztlán from a hill, and you’ll have to work up a sweat to get there.
+The hike is up, up, up!

 Tepozteco is an Aztec temple devoted to the god of pulque, an alcoholic beverage traditionally made in Central Mexico.
 The ruin only has two chambers so don’t expect miracles.
 But what you can expect is a hike rewarding you with spectacular views from the mountaintop.